All Abilities Inclusion and Access

 Football West’s vision is that we make the game accessible and a great experience for all.

 Many Western Australians with a wide range of ability levels play regularly because of the thrills and simplicity once you have a ball, some objects to mark out goals and space.
-In 2018 at least 540 people with a disability registered at WA clubs.
+At present at least 540 people with a disability are registered at WA clubs.

 Football West, member clubs and partner organisations work hard to improve access and inclusion for the community through football with inclusive practices designed to ensure that people of all abilities can: